hidesh/Custom-Mouse-effect/README.md

 # Custom-mouse-effect 🖱️
 Hi! 👋
-Welcome to mouse-effect-test, a project created for my exam focused on learning and working with npm to create reusable React components.
+Welcome to Custom-mouse-effect, a project created for my exam focused on learning and working with npm to create reusable React components.
 This package offers two customizable cursor effects: FollowingCircle and CustomCursorParticles, designed to simplify styling and enhance user interaction.

 ## Components: